sebastiantoh/tp/docs/DeveloperGuide.md

 `MonthlyListMap` gets the monthly statistics data and `StatisticsWindow` populates the UI with the data.

+The commands `meeting stats` and `sale stats` implement this feature.

+This feature will be demonstrated in the context of `meeting stats`.

-`MonthlyListMap` has two sets of operations, Data Retrieval and Data Manipulation:
+`MonthlyListMap` has two sets of operations, Data Manipulation and Data Retrieval:

 ##### Data Manipulation
 * `MonthlyListMap#addItem(Month month, Year year, T item)` — Adds item of type T to an item list based on the key of month and code year.